Learn more about Marymount's online family nurse practitioner program.

 If you had a stressful day at work, put your mind at ease by focusing on the positive.
 Instead of mulling over an argument with a colleague, remember the baby you helped deliver.
 Reflecting on happy moments from your day can help you celebrate your victories and promote a good night’s sleep.

-Nurse leaders advocate for change in the profession and help to implement processes to make an impact in both job quality and the patient.
+Nurse leaders advocate for positive changes in the profession and healthcare industry, help to implement processes that produce positive patient outcomes, and cultivate improved job quality for themselves and others.
 By earning a master’s or doctoral degree, you can enhance self-fulfillment as a nurse and lead change for the entire nursing profession.

 Ready to Pursue Your Leadership Pathway to Work-life Balance?

 Explore your nurse practitioner career options and learn more about what you can do with an advanced nursing degree at Marymount University Online.